ekito-station/drum-life-game-privacy-policy/README.md

-# Drum Life Game Privacy Policy
+# "Drum Life Game" Privacy Policy
 This repository maintains a website that describes the privacy policy of the application "Drum Life Game."